 UNH Approved programs: These programs are developed, managed and delivered by professional third-party providers or universities abroad.
 They have met UNH criteria as determined by the UNH University Committee on Study Abroad.
 Students can study abroad on UNH Approved programs for the fall, spring or summer semesters.

-The Center for International Education and Global Engagement (CIEGE) provides an extensive array of advising resources and services designed to empower your student to find the best program match based on his or her academic requirements, personal and career goals, and individual needs.
-Please encourage your student to visit CIE on the 2nd floor of Hood House.
+The Global Education Center provides an extensive array of advising resources and services designed to empower your student to find the best program match based on his or her academic requirements, personal and career goals, and individual needs.
+Please encourage your student to visit the Global Education Center at Conant Hall 310.
 See here for information on Getting Started.

-The Center for International Education and Global Engagement (CIEGE) provides an extensive array of advising resources and services designed to empower your student to find the best program match based on his or her academic requirements, personal and career goals, and individual needs.
-Please encourage your student to visit CIE on the 2nd floor of Hood House.
+The Global Education Center provides an extensive array of advising resources and services designed to empower your student to find the best program match based on his or her academic requirements, personal and career goals, and individual needs.
+Please encourage your student to visit the Global Education Center at Conant Hall 310.

 *Please note that some programs have earlier application deadlines.

-For UNH-Approved and Exchange Programs, it is the student’s responsibility to request a transcript to be sent from their study abroad provider or school to the Center for International Education and Global Engagement (CIEGE).
+For UNH-Approved and Exchange Programs, it is the student’s responsibility to request a transcript to be sent from their study abroad provider or school to the Global Education Center.
 Please note that many international institutions take longer to issue transcripts than UNH.
 Additionally, the program provider needs to process the transcript for their records before they mail them out to schools.
 Once CIE receives it, we evaluate the transcript and send it to the Registrar to be posted onto your student’s transcript.
 Because this is a multi-step, time consuming process, study abroad transfer credit is not posted as quickly as UNH courses taken in Durham.

 Students studying abroad on UNH-Managed programs should talk to the program’s Faculty Director to confirm the timing of posting grades and credits.
-For students studying on UNH-Approved or Exchange programs, CIEGE advises against seniors studying abroad during their last semester because we cannot guarantee that credits will be posted in time.
+For students studying on UNH-Approved or Exchange programs, the Global Education Center advises against seniors studying abroad during their last semester because we cannot guarantee that credits will be posted in time.